Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 Some citations will cost money, but if they’re from reputable local listing sites, they are worth it.

 As we’ve noted above, a lot of client acquisition happens online.
-When you’re trying to drive users to your website or client portal, it’s important to know which marketing channels are the most effective for your gym.
+When you’re trying to drive users to your website or client portal, it’s important to know which marketing channels are the most effective for your gym or health club.

 Once you send out the link and someone clicks it and reaches the goal you’ve set up on your website, it will be reflected in Google Analytics.